lsuxrstudio/xrstudioguides/ts-perforce/README.md

 ---

 ### Symptoms
+Project files are locked.

+### Resolution
+Open P4V and rt. click the top folder with your locked files and choose **Unlock**.

+---

+### Symptoms
-p4 info doen't show a root and says somehting like "Client Disconnected"
+p4 info doen't show a root and says something like "Client Disconnected"

 ### Cause
 p4 doens't know what the client running is called.